GRESB/tableau-server/README.md

 Once all three pods are running, and the installation is complete, we need to configure the cluster topology.
 There are several topologies that can be used.
 One common topology is to run all Tableau Server processes in all nodes.
-This topology is good when dynamic scaling is needed, because then the horizontal pod autoscaler can be configured to schedule more worker nodes when needed.
+This topology is good when dynamic scaling is necessary, because then the horizontal pod autoscaler can be configured to schedule more worker nodes when needed.
-This topology can't be used with a core-based license because for those types of licenses, the capacity used (ie. the number of pods) needs to align with the contracted licenses, and therefore scaling can't be dynamic unless licenses are purchased upfront.
+This topology can't be used with a core-based license because for those types of licenses, the capacity used (i.e. the number of pods) needs to align with the contracted licenses, and therefore scaling can't be dynamic unless licenses are purchased upfront.

 For core-based licenses,